saraozn/tp/docs/DeveloperGuide.md

 1. Property agent identifies the property to be matched to its corresponding customer.
 2. Property agent inserts the index into the CLI.
-3. Property agent gets a list of customers with criteria is fulfilled by the property.
+3. Property agent gets a list of customers with criteria is fulfilled by the property.<br>
 Use case ends.

 Extension:<br>